sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 	$ srm-release-files srm://srm.grid.sara.nl:8443/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar # replace with your SURL

-This command will initiate unpinning of file "zap.tar" (even if you submitted multiple pin requests) and the file will remain cached but purgeable until new requests will claim the available space.
+This command will initiate unpinning of file ``zap.tar`` (even if you submitted multiple pin requests) and the file will remain cached but purgeable until new requests will claim the available space.
 It is an optional action, but helps a lot with the effective system usage.

-.. warning:: At the moment neither the srm-bring-online nor the python gfal scripts can effectively release a file if there are multiple pin requests.
+.. warning:: At the moment neither the ``srm-bring-online`` nor the python ``gfal`` scripts can effectively release a file if there are multiple pin requests.
 Please use ``srm-release-files``.

 ..
 Links: